evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 The model has 6 USB-C connections as standard.
 ## Lights

 You can choose between two types of headlights for the Rolls-Royce Spectre.
-The standard headlights use LED technology.  lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology.
+The standard headlights use LED technology.
+Headlights based on LED Matrix with Laser technology are available as an option.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+In addition, the standard taillights use LED technology.

 {{< sitefiguresized thumb="models/rolls-royce/spectre/spectre/headlights_1_st.jpg" title="Rolls-Royce Spectre" width="3000" height="1700"  >}}